Encompass Health Corporation Announces Amendments to Consent Solicitation of Holders of its 4.500% Senior Notes due 2028, 4.750% Senior Notes due 2030 and 4.625% Senior Notes due 2031

 None of the Company, the solicitation agents, the information and tabulation agent and the indenture trustee or any of their respective affiliates is making any recommendation as to whether holders of the Notes should deliver consents in response to the Consent Solicitation.
 Holders must make their own decisions as to whether to deliver consents.

 This press release is for informational purposes only and is neither an offer to sell nor a solicitation of an offer to buy any security.
 This announcement is also not a solicitation of consents with respect to the Proposed Amendments or otherwise.
-The Consent Solicitation is being made solely through the Statement and the Supplement referred to above and related materials.
+The Consent Solicitation is being made solely through the Statement referred to above and related materials.
 The Consent Solicitation is not being made to holders of the Notes in any jurisdiction in which the Company is aware that the making of the Consent Solicitation would not be in compliance with the laws of such jurisdiction.
 In any jurisdiction in which the securities laws or blue sky laws require the Consent Solicitation to be made by a licensed broker or dealer, the Consent Solicitation will be deemed to be made on the Company's behalf by the solicitation agents or one or more registered brokers or dealers that are licensed under the laws of such jurisdiction.
-None of the Statement, the Supplement or any documents related to the Consent Solicitation have been filed with, and have not been approved or reviewed by, any federal or state securities commission or regulatory authority of any country.
-No authority has passed upon the accuracy or adequacy of the Statement, the Supplement or any documents related to the Consent Solicitation, and it is unlawful and may be a criminal offense to make any representation to the contrary.
+Neither the Statement nor any documents related to the Consent Solicitation have been filed with, or approved or reviewed by, any federal or state securities commission or regulatory authority of any country.
+No authority has passed upon the accuracy or adequacy of the Statement or any documents related to the Consent Solicitation, and it is unlawful and may be a criminal offense to make any representation to the contrary.

 About Encompass Health